 Swift 4.0 was then released in 2017 which introduced several changes to some built-in classes and structures.
 Swift 5 which is source compatible with Swift 4 was released in March 2019 which introduced a stable binary interface on Apple platforms allowing the Swift runtime to be incorporated into Apple operating systems.
 Swift 5.1 was officially released in September 2019 and it builds on the previous version of Swift 5.

-Swift is preferred over other languages in the Apple Eco-System because of the following; it provides modern programming features, provides Objective-C like syntax, provides seamless access to existing Cocoa and Cocoa Touch frameworks, provides a fantastic way to write iOS and OS X apps, it does not need a separate library import to support functionalities like input/output or string handling.
+Swift is preferred over other languages in the Apple Eco-System because of the following reasons; it provides modern programming features, provides Objective-C like syntax, provides seamless access to existing Cocoa and Cocoa Touch frameworks, provides a fantastic way to write iOS and OS X apps, it does not need a separate library import to support functionalities like input/output or string handling.

 8. Go (Golang);